Skip navigation

 How the Vaping Industry Is Using a Defensive Tactic Pioneered Decades Ago by Big Tobacco Sarah Milov, author of The Cigarette: A Political History, in Time Magazine

-What Can be Done to Restore Local Authority in Washington State?
+How to Restore Local Authority in Washington State

 Preemption of local commercial tobacco regulations is a policy choice in Washington State that can be changed by state policymakers.

-State laws can set strong, evidence-based standards to protect public health as the "floor"
+Use state laws to set strong, evidence-based standards to protect public health as the "floor"

-preserve the rights of cities, counties, and local Boards of Health to enact more protective local laws to address needs in their communities.
+Preserve the rights of cities, counties, and local Boards of Health to enact strong local laws that adequately address the needs in their community

 State laws should provide a foundation to build on — ensuring basic protections so everyone is treated fairly.
 Local governments should have the ability to strengthen those protections based on what they know about their community's needs.

-In fact, this floor preemption approach already works in Washington for cannabis sales and marketing.
+In fact, the "floor" preemption approach above already works in Washington for cannabis sales and marketing.
 State law only allows cannabis sales in more stringently regulated 21+ stores, limits the total number of retail licenses, and creates buffer zones around schools, playgrounds, parks, and other places children and youth gather.
 In addition, cities, towns, and counties can choose to limit the number of cannabis stores beyond state license limits, designate specific business zones for licensed cannabis stores, or prohibit cannabis sales entirely.

 From Public Health Law Center: